 OUR ADVISORY BOARD

 Raymond Blanc OBE has been President of the Sustainable Restaurant Association (SRA) since 2012.
-Chef patron of Belmond Le Manoir aux Quat’Saisons and founder of Brasserie Blanc restaurants, he has always been a passionate champion and campaigner for sustainability and food ethics.
-While his restaurant has retained two exalted Michelin stars for over 30 years, 30 of his protégés have gone to achieve Michelin stars themselves.
+Chef patron of Le Manoir aux Quat’Saisons, A Belmond Hotel and founder of Brasserie Blanc restaurants, he has always been a passionate champion and campaigner for sustainability and food ethics.
+While his restaurant has retained two exalted Michelin stars for 38 years, over 30 of his protégés have gone to achieve Michelin stars themselves.
 During his term as President, Raymond has helped oversee a significant expansion in the SRA’s membership, and wider increase in interest in sustainability both in the UK and globally, including the whole Belmond hotel group.

 Prue Leith began her career in catering with Leith’s Good Food.
 Her Michelin Starred Leith’s Restaurant shortly followed, as well as Leith’s School of Food and Wine.
 She has been deeply involved in food education, founding and chairing the charity Focus on Food, which promotes cooking in the curriculum, and the Hoxton Apprentice, a not-for-profit restaurant training disadvantaged long-term unemployed young people.
 She was the Chair of the School Food Trust, which was largely responsible for the improvement in school food.
 She is Patron of the Prue Leith Chef’s Academy in her native South Africa.